Fire at Wardenclyffe

 What started the fire?

-Fire investigators have excluded arson as a cause and have released their report, indicating that the fire originated in the Northwest area next to the original laboratory building.
-While the cause of the fire was undetermined, the use of flammable cutting equipment by the demolition contractor could not be ruled out.
+According to the fire investigators report, the fire originated in the Northwest area next to the original laboratory building.
+While the official cause remains undetermined, evidence points to demolition contractor error.

 Where are the smoke detectors located?